DanielaSfregola/twitter4s-demo/README.md

 --------
 - [MyTopHashtags](https://github.com/DanielaSfregola/twitter4s-demo/blob/master/src/main/scala/MyTopHashtags.scala) displays the top 10 most common hashtags in the home timeline (i.e.: the timeline of the authenticated user).
 - [UserTopHashtags](https://github.com/DanielaSfregola/twitter4s-demo/blob/master/src/main/scala/UserTopHashtags.scala) displays the top 10 most common hashtags in a user timeline.
 In this example, we use Martin Odersky's account.
+- [SearchAndSaveTweets](https://github.com/DanielaSfregola/twitter4s-demo/blob/master/src/main/scala/SearchAndSaveTweets.scala) searches all the tweets matching some query and it saves the result as JSON in a file.
+In this example, the query used is `#scalax` and the generated file is `src/main/resources/tweets/scalax.json`.
+- [SimpleStatistics](https://github.com/DanielaSfregola/twitter4s-demo/blob/master/src/main/scala/SimpleStatistics.scala) loads tweets from a file, in this case `src/main/resources/tweets/scalax.json`, and it computes some simple statistics: top hashtags, top active users, top mentioned users, top retweets, top favorite tweets.